fredzzhang/hicodet/detections/README.md

 CUDA_VISIBLE_DEVICES=0 python train_detector.py
 ```

 Start from the pre-trained detector on MS COCO and fine-tune the detector on HICO-DET.
 Note that setting the environmental variable `CUDA_VISIBLE_DEVICES` is necessary and should __NOT__ be omitted (Refer to [#7](https://github.com/fredzzhang/hicodet/issues/7)).
 Run `python train_detector.py --help` for more options regarding the hyper-parameters.
 To download the checkpoint of our fine-tuned detector, run the following script.
-The downloaded file is available under `./checkpoints`
+The downloaded file is available under `./checkpoints`, which can be used directly to generate detections (see previous sections).

 ```bash
 bash download_checkpoint.sh